JamaliLab/SAM-EM/README.md

 * * * * * *

 ## Model Training
--To conduct training in accordance with the procedure established in the paper, utilize the 'finalconfig.yaml' configuration file in the training process to establish training parameters and other configurations appropriately.
+To conduct training in accordance with the procedure established in the paper, utilize the 'finalconfig.yaml' configuration file (within main branch of repository) in the training process to establish training parameters and other configurations appropriately.